c6o/docs/content/pubsub.md

 #### Content contract

 Content is trasmitted using a predefined message format.
 Content is divided up into metadata and the actual content (payload).
-For the metadata portion, content must have a unique identifier, a timestamp, and indicate the JSON schema that its payload adheres to.
-Content can have custom labels or tags, and custom headers, and, if applicable, can specify a time to live, which is the shelf life for which the content is useful.
+For the metadata portion, content must have a unique identifier, a time stamp, and indicate the JSON schema that its payload adheres to.
+Content can have custom labels or tags, and custom headers, both of which are optional and are provided for customer usage.
+If applicable, can specify a time to live, which is the shelf life for which the content is useful.

 ``` protobuf
 message client.Message {